-Visit the National TLC Service Website for more details.
+Visit the National TLC Service Website for full documentation.

 New York, NY – 41 Cooper Gallery, “Monument to Cold War Victory,” 2014